pushkardps/Predictive_Analytics_For_Business/README.md

 ### Project 4: Classification Models by Alteryx

 A bank recently received an influx of loan applications.
-You will build and apply a classification model to provide a recommendation on which loan applicants the bank should lend to.
+The aim is to build and apply a classification model to provide a recommendation on which loan applicants the bank should lend to.

 - Project 4: [Creditworthiness: Predicting Default Risk](https://github.com/pushkardps/Predictive_Analytics_For_Business/blob/master/P4/P4-bank-default-risk.pdf)